top of page

 What about the Food and Accommodation?

 Slovenian Hut food is simple but filling - perfect for what you need whilst in the mountains.
 Stews and soups are common, as are sausages, pastas and breads.
 Savoury and sweet pancakes also make an appearance.
-Our time at the huts will be half board (Breakfast and Dinner) and in the cities (Bled & Ljubljana) it will be breakfast.
+Our time at the huts will be half board (Breakfast and Dinner) and in the cities (Lesce & Ljubljana) it will be breakfast.
 We recommend you bring some snacks to see you between meals on the trek, and of course budget for (10-15 euro per meal)

 bottom of page